rrrutledge/talks/bio-innersource.md

 a non-profit dedicated to the teaching of InnerSource across the industry.
 Russ has worked at several multi-national software companies and participated at all levels of InnerSource practice, both as individual contributor, director, and everywhere between.
-Russ's drive and passion is to enable all software engineers to achieve incredible technical and business throughput via streamlined, collaborative, InnerSource process.
+His drive and passion is to enable all software engineers to achieve incredible technical and business throughput via streamlined, collaborative, InnerSource process.

 - - -